Evidence for an abundant old population of Galactic ultra long period magnetars and implications for fast radio bursts: Galactic ULPM Candidates

 \subsection{PSR J0250+5854}

-Until recently, PSR~J0250+5854 was the longest period {\it{bona fide}} pulsar with $P\approx 23.5$\,s and $B \approx 3 \times 10^{13}$\,G \citep{2018ApJ...866...54T}.
+Until recently, PSR~J0250+5854 was the longest period {\it{bona fide}} radio pulsar with $P\approx 23.5$\,s and $B \approx 3 \times 10^{13}$\,G \citep{2018ApJ...866...54T}.
 It is however consistent with being rotation-powered and has not yet exhibited any magnetar-like activity.
 That being said, it's spindown age of $14$ Myr is the largest in Table~\ref{tab:sources}.
-We note that in this case, the characteristic age may not be the best estimate of the true age as slow can pulsars show a significant amount of timing noise leading to spurious measurements of age~\citep[see][for more details]{lower2020}.
-Thus its spindown age can be regarded as an upper limit.
+We note that in this case, the characteristic age is likely an unreliable estimate of the true age as slow can pulsars show a significant amount of timing noise leading to spurious measurements of age~\citep[see][for more details]{lower2020} and because of long-term magnetic field evolution.
+Thus its currently-measured spindown age can be regarded as an upper limit on the true age.